|Nutritional Guidelines (per serving)|

 - Dash of Worcestershire sauce

-- Prepare smoker for a 4- to 6-hour smoke at a temperature of about 225 degrees F/110 degrees C. When smoker is up to temperature, put the roasting pan with the prime rib on top rack and add several water-soaked chunks of wood.
+Prepare smoker for a 4- to 6-hour smoke at a temperature of about 225 F/110 C. When the smoker is up to temperature, put the roasting pan with the prime rib on the top rack and add several water-soaked chunks of wood.
 A mixture of apple and mesquite work well for this recipe.

-- When done, remove roasting pan from smoker.
-Place prime rib roast on carving board to rest for about 10 minutes.
-Place vegetables on serving dish and keep warm.
+When done, remove the roasting pan from the smoker.
+Place prime rib roast on a carving board to rest for about 10 minutes.
+Place vegetables on a serving dish and keep warm.

-- Place roasting pan on stove over a medium heat.
-Add red wine and water to deglaze pan.
+Place the roasting pan on the stove over medium heat.
+Add red wine and water to deglaze the pan.
 Stir well and loosen any pieces of meat and vegetables.
 Add Worcestershire sauce, salt, and pepper.
 Heat for about 2 to 3 minutes.
 Carve prime rib roast and serve with vegetables and au jus.